RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [The Zim desktop wiki] can export content to markdown using pandoc extensions (need zim version 0.55 and up)
 - [Texts], Markdown WYSIWYM editor, is integrated with Pandoc.
 - [Scripts for using pandoc with BBEdit and TextWrangler], courtesy of John Gardner.
+- [Mac OS X Services](https://github.com/mb21/Pandoc-Mac-OS-X-Services) to invoke pandoc from any text editor with the opened file as input.

 ## Shell Completion